 I’m what some would commonly refer to as a “Type A” personality, and doing multiple things well is just a part of my personality.
 Of course, it makes me wonder how much I can take on before it all comes tumbling down around me.

 I don’t believe this is gender specific.
 I do, however, think that my mate manages one task much better than I can.

 I’m constantly focused on multiple tasks, and although I get them done, it would certainly be nice to focus on one thing at a time.
-I don’t feel it’s gender specific, because my brother is just like me.
+I don’t feel it’s it’s related to genders or traditional-gender roles because my brother is just like me.
 He is always multitasking whereas his wife is excellent at sorting out just one task at a time with laser-like focus.

 Just this morning, I had a conversation with a couple of co-workers – one of them male and the other female.
 We were discussing the differences between the brain of a woman and that of a man.
 It was a common consensus that women are constantly thinking of multiple things while a man can focus on just a single one.

 I’m not sure that I believe this to be the answer on a global scale, meaning that all men and women differ and our minds are just as different as our personalities, our fashion style, or the way we deal with one another.

 I like to wear many hats; you may not.
 It’s that simple.
 What’s not so simple is the way it affects my personal life.

 I spent the weekend full of farewells.
 A going away party for a now former co-worker, a see ya later/congratulations party for my little sister (who is moving to chase her dream career), and a graduation party for a college friend who is now moving home.

 While at my sister’s party, I watched as she grilled my new mate, I believe in an attempt to see if we were a good fit.
 One of the many questions asked was “Tell me one thing that makes you stand out above the rest.”